Hussein-L-AlMadhachi/SweetMeter/README.md

 sh install.sh
 ```

-then set up NGINX with SSL (automation is coming to this soon)
+then set up NGINX to forward to port 5000 to the outside world and then set up your SSL from Let's Encrypt (automation is coming to this soon)

 ## XDrip+ integration